 A Snapshots creates a new state file, where changes to the disk are saved.
 This allows to revert these changes to the disk much quicker than retrieving a server backup.
 By creating a Snapshot also the in memory content is saved thus, the VPS must be in running state for the Snapshot to be created.

-During the creation of the Snapshot, the VPS processes are paused in order to prevent data corruption.
-This makes the VPS unresponsive, depending on the size of the in memory content it can take up to 15 minutes.
+During the creation of the Snapshot the VPS processes are paused in order to prevent data corruption, this makes the VPS unresponsive.

 - Click the Create Snapshot button.